Troubleshooting and diagnostics

 Change in tenant options and restart of Apama-ctrl

 This alarm is raised when a tenant option changes in the analytics.builder or streaminganalytics category.
-For details on the tenant options, refer to the Tenant API in the Cumulocity IoT OpenAPI Specification for more details.
+For details on the tenant options, refer to the Tenant API in the Cumulocity OpenAPI Specification for more details.

 • Alarm type: tenant_option_change